 Celtic’s overworked defense failed to hold out for the final half hour as Fabregas headed a cross by substitute Alexis Sanchez into the corner, earning Barcelona a second straight victory in Group H after beating Ajax 4-0.

-In Porto, Turan scored the winner with four minutes left, as Atletico Madrid rallied to secure a 2-1 win.
+In Porto, Turan scored the winner four minutes from time as Atletico Madrid rallied to secure a 2-1 win.